-This course is designed to provide students with an opportunity to practice, develop and strengthen skills that will facilitate gaining employment in the chemical dependency and human services fields.
-Seminar is designed to take concurrently with Human Serivces Supervised Internship (HUSEV 45).
-Topics covered in seminar include signs and symptoms of burnout; unique needs of the recovering counselor and those working in the human service field; prevention and intervention techniques, identify and use of personal strengths, knowledge to promote professional growth; stress management and relaxation techniques; importance of nutrition and health; time management and dual relationships.
+This course is designed to provide students with an opportunity to practice, develop, and strengthen skills that will facilitate gaining employment in the chemical dependency and human services fields.
+Students must complete this course two times for credit in order to satisfy industry requirements for 255 hours of supervised field experience in a community organization, agency, or institution.
 Students will apply and integrate the values, knowledge, and skills learned in seminar through direct, hands-on experience in chemical dependency counseling.
 Special attention is given to individual, group, and family counseling.